Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

 from sklearn.metrics import precision_recall_fscore_support
 ```
 #### 2.)
 Fetching Stock Data
-Defines a function named get_stock_data(api_key, symbol) that fetches intraday stock data for a given symbol using the Alpha Vantage API.
-This version of the function includes error handling to ensure that the data is available before proceeding with further processing.
+The get_stock_data function fetches intraday stock data for a given stock symbol using the Alpha Vantage API.
+It constructs the API request URL, sends an HTTP GET request, and processes the JSON response into a pandas DataFrame.
+The function ensures the DataFrame has readable column names and datetime index for ease of use.
+If the data is not available or the API request fails, the function raises an error, providing the response for debugging.
-#### The get_stock_data function:
-  - Constructs a URL to fetch intraday stock data.
-  - Sends an HTTP GET request to the Alpha Vantage API.
-  - Parses the JSON response.
-  - Checks if the time series data is available.
-  - If available, converts the data into a Pandas DataFrame, renames the columns, converts the index to datetime objects, and returns the DataFrame.
-  - If not available, raises an error with a descriptive message.
 ```python
 # Function to fetch intraday stock data
 def get_stock_data(api_key, symbol):